etiennestuder/gradle-build-scan-teamcity-plugin/README.md

 [Gradle](http://www.gradle.org) plugin for [build scans](https://scans.gradle.com/) that notifies [TeamCity](https://www.jetbrains.com/teamcity/) when
 a build scan is published during a build.
 The plugin works in collaboration with the [Build scan TeamCity integration](https://github.com/etiennestuder/teamcity-build-scan-plugin).

-The TeamCity build scan plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-build-scan-teamcity-plugin).
+The TeamCity build scan Gradle plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-build-scan-teamcity-plugin).

 # Goals

 When not using TeamCity's GradleRunner to launch Gradle builds, this plugin can be used to notify TeamCity about the scans that were published while running a build.
-If you use the GradleRunner to launch Gradle builds, there is no need to apply the TeamCity build scan plugin.
+If you use the GradleRunner to launch Gradle builds, there is no need to apply the TeamCity build scan Gradle plugin to your builds.

 # Functionality

-The TeamCity build scan plugin sends a service message that contains the published build scan URLs to TeamCity via Gradle's logging infrastructure.
+The TeamCity build scan Gradle plugin sends a service message that contains the published build scan URLs to TeamCity via Gradle's logging infrastructure.
 The service message is only interpreted by TeamCity if the [Build scan TeamCity integration](https://github.com/etiennestuder/teamcity-build-scan-plugin) is enabled on the TeamCity server.